calq-framework/config/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/calq-framework/config)](https://api.reuse.software/info/github.com/calq-framework/config)

 # Calq Config
-Calq Config is a POCO-first configuration framework for .NET.
-Define plain C# classes, and Calq Config handles persistence, preset switching, and live reloads automatically — with stable object references that always reflect the latest state.
+Calq Config is a POCO-first configuration framework for .NET that eliminates the serialization overhead and string-based key lookups that slow down feature delivery — enabling developers to ship configuration, localization, and theme systems in minutes instead of days, with zero risk of key-mismatch runtime errors.
-From app settings to localization to theme switching — no manual serialization, no string-based key lookups, no boilerplate.
+Define plain C# classes, and Calq Config handles persistence, preset switching, and live reloads automatically — turning what typically requires custom infrastructure code into a single line of typed property access.

 ## POCO-First Configuration for .NET
 Calq Config treats your C# classes as the single source of truth for app settings, localization, themes, and more.
 Properties and fields become configuration entries, presets become named file variants, and the framework keeps everything in sync — including cascading reloads across preset groups.